skstuder/stephenstuder.github.io-6/src/assets/blogs/should-i-become-a-front-end-developer.md

 ### Can you communicate your ideas?

 - Can you explain to a child how something complex works in a way they can grasp?
-- Are you comfortable describing a problem to a group and get asked questions about it?
+- Are you comfortable describing a problem to a group and getting asked questions about it?

 ### Do you like to make things?